A former Catholic elementary school is reborn as luxury condos in a Philadelphia suburb.

 In addition to being able to meet the historic codes and requirements, Moser looked for a window that would provide the durability needed to withstand the test of time and the often harsh winters that plague the Northeastern part of the country.
 All building products utilized in the project needed to be flexible, functional and aesthetic, allowing Moser and his team to utilize as many original components of the building as possible, including old classroom doors.

-This project was the winner of a 2016 Red Diamond Achiever Award for outstanding and creative use of Integrity windows and doors.
+This project was the winner of a 2016 Red Diamond Achiever Award for outstanding and creative use of Marvin windows and doors.